vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 ![[Screenshot from 2024-04-03 14-51-14.png]]

-Beautiful isn't??
+Beautiful isn't it??
 I was a professional designer for 10 years (contains irony)

 Now the last thing we will do is add a little bit of HTMX to you guys understand the idea.

-> The goal of this post is not teach the technologies, just teach HOW setup then in Rust, but is nice to give a little glance.
-I will make more in depth posts about then individually.
+> The goal of this post is not to teach the technologies, just to teach HOW setup then in Rust, but is nice to give a little glance.
+I will make more in-depth posts about them individually.

 > [What HTMX can do?]()

-In the root page, lets add a button that will request to append this home div to the root page.
+In the root page, let's add a button that will request to append this home div to the root page.

-Lets create a button, that will trigger on click, make a request to /home, take the response and target in the element that have id=content, and afterend append the response.
+Let's create a button, that will trigger on click, make a request to /home, take the response and target in the element that have id=content, and afterend append the response.
 ```html
 	<button hx-get="/home" hx-trigger="click" hx-target="#content" hx-swap="afterend">Append home after end of the element with id = content</button>
 ```
-I will add some styling with tailwind, to looks a little better.
+I will add some styling with the tailwind, to looks a little better.

 the body should look like this